 A signal of change for the motoring sector

-Populus’ research shows that fuel prices are up, petrol consumption is down and an interest in low emission cars is on the rise.
+Populus’s research shows that fuel prices are up, petrol consumption is down and an interest in low emission cars is on the rise.
+It reveals that among respondents who drive, around a quarter (24%) have made a conscious decision to travel by car less due to the higher cost of petrol and diesel.

 Drivers are looking closer at the alternatives

 The findings suggest that rising costs are denting pockets and opinions alike, prompting drivers to look elsewhere.

 The future for the automotive sector